ADVERTISING AT CURTAINUP

 Brother Bruce, a billionaire financial wiz was a model for Tom Wolfe's Bonfire of the Vanities.
 Oldest sister Sandra became a high powered executive.
 Even the less success oriented Georgette became a successful inn keeper.
 Wendy, the youngest and best known member of the Family Wasserstein, became a Pulitzer prize winning playwright and was herself a fascinating character.

-I don't know if the memoir for which Wendy Wasserstein had a contract but did't live to write would have been better or as revealing as Julie Salamon's Wendy and the Lost Boys -- the uncommon life of Wendy Wasserstein.
-But, while biographies don't usually fall into the "can't put it down good read" category for me, this just published book is just that.
+I don't know if the memoir for which Wendy Wasserstein had a contract but didn't live to write would have been better or as revealing as Julie Salamon's Wendy and the Lost Boys -- the uncommon life of Wendy Wasserstein.
+But, while biographies don't usually fall into the "can't put it down good read" category for me, this book is just that.

 Salamon has created a richly detailed, heart stirring portrait of the Wendy everyone knew -- as well as of a very private person.
 The Wendy revealed in these pages emerges through extensive interviews with Wasserstein family members and friends; also exhaustive research that includes exam papers (complete with teacher comments).
 The result is a pointilistic tapestry that incorporates the story of a very uncommon woman whose personal life and career ups and downs have come to symbolize the concerns faced of a whole era of educated, ambitious women.